apache/apisix-website/blog/en/blog/2023/10/07/apisix-gitops-adc.md

 Connected to APISIX successfully!
 ```

-We can use the `ping` subcommand to check the APISIX connection at any time:
+You can use the `ping` subcommand to check the APISIX connection at any time:

 ```shell
 adc ping